 Add-ins

-We add dark chocolate chips (dairy-free) and chopped walnuts into these vegan zucchini muffins.
+We add dark chocolate chips and chopped walnuts to our zucchini muffins.

-Good substitutes are a chopped up dark chocolate bar, pecans, hazelnuts, raisins, and dried cranberries.
+Suitable substitutes are a chopped-up dark chocolate bar, pecans, hazelnuts, raisins, and dried cranberries.

+Tip: if you don’t have paper liners, use parchment paper.
 To do that, cut twelve 5-inch (13 cm) squares of parchment paper, and fit them into the muffin tin.
-You can add a drop of oil to the muffin pan to make the parchment paper stay in place.
+You can add oil to the muffin pan to keep the parchment paper in place.

-To a large bowl, add plant milk, sugar, oil, and vanilla extract.
-Mix well with a silicone spatula or with a wooden spoon.
+To a large bowl, add milk, oil, sugar, and vanilla extract.
+Mix to combine.

-Grate the zucchini with the large holes of a box grater.
-Add the grated zucchini to the wet ingredients and stir until well combined.
+Grate the zucchini with the large holes of a box grater and stir them into the wet ingredients.

-Add the dry ingredients: all-purpose flour, whole wheat flour, cinnamon, salt, baking powder, and baking soda.
+Add flour, cinnamon, salt, baking powder, and baking soda and stir until combined without over-mixing.

-Add dark chocolate chips and chopped walnuts (or your favorite add-ins).
-Give another quick mix to incorporate them into the batter.
+Add dark chocolate chips and chopped walnuts and fold them into the batter.

-With the help of two tablespoons, fill in the muffin tins, and bake at 350°F or 180°C for 20 minutes on the middle rack of the oven.
+Fill in the muffin tins and bake at 350°F or 180°C for 20 minutes on the middle rack of the oven.

-To make sure the zucchini muffins are fully cooked, poke them in the center with a toothpick.
-If the toothpick comes out dry, the muffins are ready.
+To ensure the zucchini muffins are fully cooked, poke them in the center with a toothpick.
+If the toothpick comes out dry, the zucchini muffins are ready.
 If not, keep baking in increments of 2 minutes.

-Take the muffins out of the tins, put them on a cooling rack, and let them cool down completely at room temperature before digging in.
-We find that the day after the muffins are even more delicious!
+Put them on a wire rack, and let them cool down completely at room temperature.
+The day after, they are even more delicious.

 Variations